prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
 <p>Containers allows injecting additional containers or modifying operator
 generated containers.
-This can be used to allow adding an authentication proxy to a Prometheus pod or to change the behavior of an operator generated container.
-Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge patch.
-The current container names are:
+This can be used to allow adding an authentication proxy to the Pods or to change the behavior of an operator generated container.
+Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge patch.</p>
-<code>prometheus</code>, <code>config-reloader</code>, and <code>thanos-sidecar</code>.
-Overriding
+<p>The names of containers managed by the operator are:
+* <code>prometheus</code>
+* <code>config-reloader</code>
+* <code>thanos-sidecar</code></p>
-containers is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.</p>
+<p>Overriding containers is entirely outside the scope of what the
+maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.</p>
 </td>
 </tr>
 <tr>